IBM/z_ansible_collections_samples/zos_concepts/rest_apis/README.md

 ```

 ## Run the playbook
-This project has included a `site.yml` playbook that serves as the master playbook
+This project has included a `site.yml` playbook that serves as the primary playbook
 that provides additional prerequisite checks then it invokes the `uri-sample.yml`
 playbook.

-If you want to run the master playbook `site.yml` it will check that your environment
+If you want to run the primary playbook `site.yml` it will check that your environment
 has the correct version of Ansible as well as the collection needed to execute
 correctly.
-To run the master playbook, use command:
+To run the primary playbook, use command:

 ```bash
 ansible-playbook -i inventories site.yml